Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 Multi-cloud

 Limited.
-Primarily integrates with cloud providers via observability and CI/CD tools
+Integrates with cloud providers via observability and CI/CD tools – no native provisioning

 Plugin-dependent.
-You can build multi-cloud support, but nothing out of the box
+You can build multi-cloud provisioning support, but nothing out of the box

 FinOps